Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 <img width="720" height="323" alt="image" src="https://github.com/user-attachments/assets/feb81290-cc92-4c1c-99cf-3966e1aedbb0" />

 ### We will deploy our Three-Tier Application using ArgoCD.
-As our repository is private.
+- As our repository is private.
 So, we need to configure the Private Repository in ArgoCD.
+- ArgoCD implements GitOps-based continuous deployment.
+Jenkins handles CI and updates Kubernetes manifests with new image tags, while ArgoCD continuously monitors the Git repository and synchronizes changes to the EKS cluster.
+This ensures automated, secure, and auditable deployments with drift detection and easy rollback.”

 Step 1: Click on Settings and select Repositories